facebook/lexical/packages/lexical-website-new/docs/concepts/editor-state.md

 - During an update they can be thought of as "mutable".
 See "Updating state" below to mutate an editor state.
-- After an update, the editor state is then locked and deemed immutable from there one.
+- After an update, the editor state is then locked and deemed immutable from there on.
 This editor state can therefore be thought of as a "snapshot".

 Editor states contain two core things: